juju/docs/src/en/commands.md

    **Summary:**

-   Open the Juju GUI in the default browser.
+   Print the Juju GUI URL, or open the Juju GUI in the default browser.

    **Options:**

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

+   _--browser  (= false)_

+      Open the web browser, instead of just printing the Juju GUI URL

+   _--hide-credential  (= false)_

+      Do not show admin credential to use for logging into the Juju GUI

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

-   _--no-browser  (= false)_
+   _--no-browser  (= true)_

-   Do not try to open the web browser, just print the Juju GUI URL
+      DEPRECATED. --no-browser is now the default.
+Use --browser to open the web browser

-   _--show-credentials  (= false)_
+   _--show-credentials  (= true)_

-   Show admin credentials to use for logging into the Juju GUI
+      DEPRECATED.
+Show admin credential to use for logging into the Juju GUI

    **Details:**

+   Print the Juju GUI URL and show admin credential to use to log into it: juju gui
-   Open the Juju GUI in the default browser:
+   Print the Juju GUI URL only:

-   	juju gui
+   	juju gui --hide-credential
-   Open the GUI and show admin credentials to use to log into it:
+   Open the Juju GUI in the default browser and show admin credential to use to log into it: juju gui --browser

-   	juju gui --show-credentials
-   Do not open the browser, just output the GUI URL:

-   	juju gui --no-browser
+   Open the Juju GUI in the default browser without printing the login credential: juju gui --hide-credential --browser
    An error is returned if the Juju GUI is not available in the controller.

 ^# help